 3. Cold Feet

 An abdominal aortic aneurysm can cause serious changes in blood flow throughout your body.
 In some cases, it can even reduce or even completely cut off the flow of blood to your legs and feet.
 This occurs when a clot develops from the aneurysm, breaks off, and is carried to the legs or feet.
-This ends up causing feet that feel cold and possibly painful toes that turn blue or black and requires immediate medical attention.
+This ends up causing feet that feel cold and possibly painful toes that turn blue or black and require immediate medical attention.

 Treating Abdominal Aortic Aneurysm in Evansville, IN